cncf/tag-security/governance/paper-process.md

 * About - covers what the paper was about, a brief summary
 * Updates to the paper - "intended to be a living document created and maintained for the community, by its members."
   * Markdown -  "maintained in markdown and all updates will be made in markdown."
   * Contributing updates - "All members of the community are welcome to contribute updates.
 We ask potential contributors to refer to the original design decisions, listed below, as guidance when determining the content of their updates.
-It is highly recommended that you seek peer review for your updates beyond that of the Technical Leads and Co-Chairs of the SIG."
+It is highly recommended that you seek peer review for your updates beyond that of the Technical Leads and Co-Chairs of the TAG."
   * Versioning and publishing - "It is expected that many minor updates will occur, corrections to grammar, spelling, clarification in language, translations, etc. When these occur they are considered minor changes to the overall content and will not warrant the regeneration of the PDF.
 When significant changes to the intent, content, or numerous minor changes occur, the contributors will assess and determine if a new major version of the PDF needs published.
 When this decision is made, the markdown content will be converted to text document and sent to the CNCF technical writers to create the PDF.
 The PDF will then be published back into the repository annotating the new version, updating the links in the README.md accordingly.
 Minor updates to the markdown shall receive a minor version bump indicated in the Metadata table of the document and recorded as WIP.
-When enough significant changes have been recorded, the markdown will be placed "In Review" (via PR) and solicited to the CNCF SIG-Security and TOC mailing list for review, at a minimum.
-Upon completion of review, the SIG-Security TOC Liaison shall provide final approval on the PR.
+When enough significant changes have been recorded, the markdown will be placed "In Review" (via PR) and solicited to the CNCF Security TAG and TOC mailing list for review, at a minimum.
+Upon completion of review, the Security TAG's TOC Liaison shall provide final approval on the PR.
 At which point the markdown state will be changed to "Approved" and merged."
 * Original design decisions - this is important as it is intended to enable the original contributors to not be gateways to content updates and allows both reviewers and future contributors to understand a create content around centralized guidance.
 * Links - include links to the files in the repo